mislav/blog/_posts/2012-01-17-special-chars.md

 in fact form separate characters (and sounds).
 True accents are almost never used in Croatian language, except when disambiguating homonyms.

+## Combining diacritics

+"Combining characters" in Unicode are marks that modify other characters.
+For example, to add an acute to the e's in "resume", you could position the cursor after the "e" and type
+<span><kbd>⌥⇧</kbd>+<kbd>e</kbd></span>.
+For diacritics, you can get
+combining characters on the Mac keyboard by combining Shift with one of the already mentioned Alt-based keystrokes.

+Although "é" (e-acute) and "é" (e with a combining diacritic) appear to be identical, they are not.
+The former takes 2 bytes in UTF-8 while the latter takes 3.
+However, both should be valid for presenting to the end user, and engines that perform transliteration should take both forms into account.

 ## Special characters in iOS

 Most, if not all of the aforementioned characters are available on iOS